-However, if for whatever reason you don’t enroll in Medicare Part A/or B during your initial enrollment period described above, you have another chance each year to sign up during a “general enrollment period” which runs from January 1 through March 31 each year.
-Please note you maybe required to pay higher premiums for late enrollment and your coverage won’t begin until July unless you qualify for a “Special Enrollment Period”.
+However, if for whatever reason you don’t enrol in Medicare Part A/or B during your initial enrollment period described above, you have another chance each year to sign up during a “general enrollment period” which runs from January 1 through March 31 each year.
+Please note you may be required to pay higher premiums for late enrollment and your coverage won’t begin until July unless you qualify for a “Special Enrollment Period”.

 The Special Enrollment Period (SEP) usually does not require any late penalty and addresses circumstances such as loss of job, moving to another state or loss of Group Health Insurance.